 The data in an E5X file is based on the Reduced Interface Taxonomy (RIT), a subset of the ECCAIRS aviation taxonomy.

-This contains the necessary attributes and values to enable compliance with the regulatory requirements (eg use of ADREP taxonomy, reporting of mandatory data fields etc) and to convey additional information which may be relevant for enhancing safety analysis and trend monitoring.
+This contains the necessary attributes and values to enable compliance with the regulatory requirements (for example, use of ADREP taxonomy, reporting of mandatory data fields etc) and to convey additional information which may be relevant for enhancing safety analysis and trend monitoring.

 The RIT identifies mandatory and conditional mandatory attributes to be completed by the reporter.
 Through Industry engagement we have identified two of these attributes which have been proving difficult to map against existing entity taxonomies.